CloudKata/Alicloud/README.md

 Terraform modules for provisoning infrastructure & environment on demand on public cloud platforms.

-## Environment Setup
+## Description

-This setup will create 1 admin and 1 tenant vpcs as per the arhitecture diagram given below.
-Entire code is divided into two groups :

-1. **modules:**
+The setup creates 2 vpcs (admin and tenant).

-This includes modules specific to invidual infrastructure components and application modules.
+It consists of custom modules to create infrastructure resources and application services as below:

-		├── modules
 		├── app
 		│   └── funding => Creates appservers with vswitch, security group , slb and dns entry
 		│